Updated: Jul 12

 9. Short of Universal Transparency

 The healthcare system should be transparent with the ability to track down responsible parties.
-Only a transparent system can foster healthcare for all and bring an end to the need for whistleblowing, like in the case of Lexington Medical Center who indulged in fraud.
+Only a transparent system can foster healthcare for all and end the need for whistleblowing, like in the case of Lexington Medical Center, which indulged in fraud.

 We can achieve this transparency by entitling healthcare data only to the authorized parties.